idodov/bidi/README.md

 ## Installation
 1. Download the fonts and place them inside your ESPHome directory.
 2. Get everything ready with EspHoMaTriXv2 - https://github.com/lubeda/EspHoMaTriXv2
-3. Adjust the clock YAML file with the new font and glyphs.
+3. Adjust the Led matrix YAML file with the new font and glyphs.
 For example:
 ```yaml
 font: